aztfmod/documentation/website/docs/module/intro.md

 The core concept of the module is to compose an environment based on Terraform configuration files instead of writing ad-hoc code for each components.

-We want to promote '**infrastructure-as-data**" in favor of adhoc "infrastructure-as-code", to make composition more accessible and rely on a strong community to write code.
+We want to promote "**infrastructure-as-data**" in favor of adhoc "infrastructure-as-code", to make composition more accessible and rely on a strong community to write code.

 ## Why using CAF module?